All Episodes

 Joe and Barack pretty much have done nothing.

-I'm looking at uh Joe Biden.
+I'm looking at Joe Biden.

-Well, he came out of his bunker and had a few dumb things to say, you know, probably the dumbest thing he said is that if someone's if a cop has someone running at them with a knife, you to shoot them in the leg.
+You know, probably the dumbest thing he said is that if a cop has someone running at them with a knife, you have to shoot them in the leg.

 I'm like, are you really that stupid?

-And then he's actually, and I'll play some of this later.
+And then he's actually, and I'll play some of this later, now he is demanding economic justice and expanding Obamacare.

 And he wants a National Police Oversight Commission.

-Well, we could have done that after the debacle that was Cambridge Police, after the debacle that was Ferguson, Missouri, after the debacle that was Baltimore and Freddie Gray, but Barack and Joe did nothing when they were in charge.
+Well, we could have done that after the debacle that was Cambridge police, after the debacle that was Ferguson, Missouri, after the debacle that was Baltimore and Freddie Gray.

-And getting lectured from an ever forgetful guy hiding in his basement is not exactly helpful in times like this.
+And getting lectured from an ever-forgetful guy hiding in his basement is not exactly helpful in times like this.

-And to, you know, what cop is trained to shoot somebody in the leg if they're coming at you with a knife.
+And to, you know, what cop is trained to shoot somebody in the leg if they're coming at you with a knife?

 Now, if somebody's coming at you with a knife, well, that would be a direct threat on your life.